An improved bilinear restriction estimate for the paraboloid in $\mathbb{R}^3$: A proof of theorem : polynomial partitioning

+In the rest of the paper, we focus on the proof of Proposition \ref{reducedmainestimate}.
 Our proof relies on the induction on scales.
 Let us fix $\epsilon>0$.
 We may assume that $\epsilon$ is sufficiently small.
 We take $C_{\epsilon}$ large enough so that \eqref{prop31} trivially holds true for small $R$.
 Hence, it suffices to consider a large $R$ and prove \eqref{prop31} under the assumption that it holds true for $<R/2$.
 We record our induction hypothesis.